21 Different Types of Mythical Horses

 In one piece of literature, the monster has the body of a horse but the head of an eagle, with talons and feathered wings.

 The author J.K.
-Rowling’s Harry Potter books feature the creature in its most recent iteration to date.
+Rowling’s Harry Potter books feature the creature in its most recent iteration.
 Buckbeak was a memorable character for all of us.

 21. Centaur